 66. Provide any additional information on the effectiveness (positive or negative) of the organization's contingency planning program that was not noted in the questions above.
 Taking into consideration the overall maturity level generated from the questions above and based on all testing performed, is the contingency planning program effective?

 Criteria Review Cycle Maturity Level Suggested Standard Source Evidence

-• Annual Ad Hoc
+Annual Ad Hoc •

 Defined •

 Consistently Implemented •

 Managed and Measurable •

-Optimized: •
+Optimized •

 Assessor Best Practices

 Defined:

 Consistently Implemented:

+Managed and measurable:

+Optimized: